-Run your application in Accelerator or Rapid Accelerator mode instead of Normal mode.
+Run your application with Accelerator or Rapid Accelerator instead of Normal mode.
 Be aware that some scopes do not plot data when run in Rapid Accelerator mode.

-When using accelerator or rapid accelerator mode, on the Model Configuration Parameters dialog box, search for Compiler optimization level to Optimizations on (faster runs).
+When using accelerator or rapid accelerator mode, on the Model Configuration Parameters dialog box, search for Compiler optimization level, then set the parameter value to Optimizations on (faster runs).

 Use frame-based processing.
 With frame-based processing, the model processes multiple samples during a single execution call to a block.
 Consider using frame sizes from roughly 100 to several thousand.

 In Model Configuration Parameters > Data Import/Export, turn off all logging.